Church Audio · 2026

 What about our existing SoundCloud followers?

 They'll need to re-subscribe on the new platform (no way to transfer followers between hosts).
-A single email blast explaining the move typically brings back 80%+ of engaged listeners.
+A clear email or social post explaining the move usually brings back the most engaged listeners first.

 Can we keep our old SoundCloud account while transitioning?